 An AGI robot might be able to take over certain aspects of patient care; it could monitor patients' status and assess how well treatments are working.
 It could counsel patients and notify other healthcare providers of concerns and recommendations.
 If true AGI is ever developed, its impact on healthcare could be enormous.

 Although AGI is still theoretical, narrow AI can benefit covered entities right now.
-Paubox Email Suite, which allows healthcare providers to send HIPAA compliant email, now includes an Enterprise plan level that uses email AI to transcribe incoming voicemail attachments using Natural Language Processing (NLP).
+Paubox Email Suite, which allows healthcare providers to send HIPAA compliant email, has an optional email AI feature that uses email AI to transcribe incoming voicemail attachments using Natural Language Processing (NLP).
 Healthcare providers can read the transcriptions instead of listening to audio attachments, thus ensuring that protected health information (PHI) cannot be overheard.